clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 # Conclusions

 * IDs always mean embeddings!
-* NLP stands on the sholders of word2vec, glove, fasttext
+* NLP stands on the shoulders of word2vec, glove, fasttext
 * Usually, embeddings are additive